Independent forex education Free professional tools Unbiased broker reviews

 Disclaimer: Broker features, spreads, bonuses and regulatory coverage change over time and vary by region.
 This comparison reflects publicly available information at the time of writing and our editorial assessment — not financial advice.
 Always verify current terms directly with each broker before opening an account.

-Start Trading: Open a free XM account — regulated by CySEC, DFSA, FSCA and FSC, with $5 minimum deposit, $30 no-deposit bonus, 1,400+ instruments and MT4/MT5 support.
+Review current terms: Open a free XM account - regulated by CySEC, DFSA, FSCA and FSC, with $5 minimum deposit, welcome deposit bonus plus monthly deposit bonuses up to $5,000 where eligible, 1,400+ instruments and MT4/MT5 support.

 James Okonkwo